CHOOSING THE RIGHT AUTOMOTIVE PAINT SUIT

 The Risks of Applying Automotive Paint

 The job of an automotive paint suit is twofold.
-First, the worker needs to be comfortable enough to do their job well while wearing the outfit.
+First, the worker needs to be comfortable enough to do their job well while wearing the coverall.
 Secondly, the suit needs to protect the worker against the dangers associated with automotive paint.
-Some of the hazards that might be encountered while applying automotive paint include:
+Some of the workplace hazards that might be encountered while applying automotive paint include:

 Airborne Sanding Particles: Paint finishing techniques often use abrasive sanders as well as grinders to provide a smooth surface to the body of the vehicle.
 These sanders can release microscopic particles of rust and silica into the air.
 Without proper ventilation, the worker can inhale these particles, leading to severe lung damage such as emphysema.
+This is why respirators are a critical measure for personal protection.

 Toxic Paint Fumes: Another risk of auto paint includes inhaling toxic fumes such as isocyanates.
 These fumes can include toxic metals such as cadmium and chromium.
 Clear paint coats also contain toluene.
 These are all airborne chemicals that can cause serious respiratory issues, skin rashes, allergic reactions, vomiting, and organ failure.
 Workers must be protected against these chemicals.